Assyro AI

 Quick Answer

 Orphan drug designation is an FDA program that provides financial and regulatory incentives to encourage development of drugs for rare diseases affecting fewer than 200,000 people in the United States.
-Designated drugs receive 7-year market exclusivity upon approval, a 25% federal tax credit on clinical trial costs, exemption from FDA user fees (saving over $4.3 million in FY 2025), and access to FDA development assistance and grants.
-The program has resulted in approval of over 600 orphan drugs since 1983, compared to fewer than 10 in the decade before the law was enacted.
+Designated products can receive 7-year orphan-drug exclusivity upon approval, a federal tax credit for qualified clinical testing expenses, waiver of the prescription drug application fee for the orphan indication, and development assistance through FDA's Office of Orphan Products Development.

-Orphan drug designation is an FDA program that provides incentives to encourage development of drugs and biologics for rare diseases affecting fewer than 200,000 people in the United States.
-Established under the Orphan Drug Act of 1983, this program has transformed rare disease drug development by offering sponsors 7-year market exclusivity, tax credits for clinical trial costs, exemption from user fees, and FDA development assistance.
+• Orphan drug designation is an FDA program that provides incentives to encourage development of drugs and biologics for rare diseases affecting fewer than 200,000 people in the United States.
+Established under the Orphan Drug Act of 1983, the program offers sponsors 7-year orphan-drug exclusivity upon approval, tax incentives for qualified clinical testing expenses, waiver of the applicable prescription drug application fee for the orphan indication, and support through FDA's Office of Orphan Products Development.

 • What qualifies a drug for orphan drug designation under the Orphan Drug Act